Rainchus/ChameleonTwist1-JP-Recomp/README.md

 ## Features

 #### Fully Intact N64 Effects
 A lot of care was put into RT64 to make sure all graphical effects were rendered exactly as they did originally on the N64.
 No workarounds or "hacks" were made to replicate these effects, with the only modifications to them being made for enhancement purposes such as widescreen support.
-This includes framebuffer effects like the grayscale cutscenes and the Deku bubble projectile, depth effects like the lens of truth, decals such as shadows or impact textures, accurate lighting, shading effects like the fire arrows and bomb explosions, and various textures that are often rendered incorrectly.

 #### Easy-to-Use Menus
 Gameplay settings, graphics settings, input mappings, and audio settings can all be configured with the in-game config menu.
 The menus can all be used with mouse, controller, or keyboard for maximum convenience.